gregfont/atddworkshop/README.md

 # ATDD Workshop
 This is the code base for an ATDD training workshop.

-Code is in PHP.
+The code is in PHP.
 The testing framework used is Behat.
+The example used is the pricing feature of a pizza delivery service.

 - "start" branch contains starting code for the workshop
 - Below you will find the various steps of the workshop for going from start to finish, discovering the subtleties of ATDD done well progressively.